Chip Ford's 1974 Catalina 22 Restoration Project

 Beware 5MileWifi's "Support Services"

-When I arrived in Scituate Harbor on my annual cruise this year, I set up my 5MileWifi system, hoisted its antenna up the mast and connected to the laptop.
+When I arrived in Scituate Harbor on my annual cruise this year (2011), I set up my 5MileWifi system, hoisted its antenna up the mast and connected to the laptop.
 I picked up a signal, "Mill Wharf," from the Mill Wharf Restaurant on the shore overlooking the harbor perfect line-of-sight a few hundred yards away.
-It was a secure network, but I arranged with the restaurant (Chester's) to get its password and connect.
+It was a secure network, but I arranged with the downstairs pub restaurant (Chester's) to get its password and connect.
 Though right there across the harbor, I kept losing the signal.

 I wrestled with this headache for my entire stay in Scituate, attempted a number of times to reach 5MileWifi tech support, actually talked to some guys in India during a couple of them.
 One ("Anide" - sp?) was supposed to call back the next morning to see if anything he suggested had worked, but never called.
 Other messages I left with both support and sales were never returned.